Martin-Courtney-Sage/project_two/README.md

 Create local repository using the following command:
 * git clone https://github.com/Martin-Courtney-Sage/project_two.git

+Create the local branchs within your repository.
+Go into the repository folder that was cloned to your local computer.
+Then open the command prompt within that folder.
+Type the following code:
+* git branch
+* git checkout Frontend
+* git checkout PythonBackend
+* git checkout JavaBackend
+* git checkout database

+This will copy over the repository branches into your local repository, allowing you to access the files/code within them.
+You can do another *git branch* command to check that all the branches are there in your local repository afterwards if you wish.
+Also, use the *git checkout branchName* code to switch between the different local branches once they are set up.

 ## Usage

 There are 5 branches: main, database, PythonBackend, JavaBackend, Frontend